Introduction

 Agency with 20+ TYPO3 Projects

-- 25 TYPO3 instances with various hosting providers
+- 25 TYPO3 instances across various hosting providers

 - Manual checking takes 2-3 hours per week